manuel-serrano/hiphop/doc/api.md

   <!-- any HipHop.js statement or local signal declaration -->
 </hiphop.module>
 ```
-Declaration of local signal can be anywhere in a HipHop.js program:
+Declaration of local signal can be anywhere in a HipHop.js module:

 ```hopscript
 <hiphop.localsignal name="I">